-\We gratefully acknowledge financial support from NSF SES 0851200 and ICES 1215808.
-We thank the editor, Philipp Kircher and three anonymous referees for many helpful and productive suggestions.
+^{}We gratefully acknowledge financial support from NSF SES 0851200 and ICES 1215808.
 We would like to thank seminar participants at the NBER Market Design Meeting, University of Mannheim, University of Munich and the University of Pennsylvania for their constructive comments.
 Lastly, thanks to Yi Chen for excellent research assistance.

-Department of Economics, Yale University, New Haven, CT 06511, dirk.bergemann@yale.edu
+[†]Department of Economics, Yale University, New Haven, CT 06511, dirk.bergemann@yale.edu

-&lt;sup>‡Department of Economics, Yale University, New Haven, CT 06511, johannes.horner@yale.edu
+[‡]Department of Economics, Yale University, New Haven, CT 06511, johannes.horner@yale.edu